 Look For Organizations Like FMAA

-Organizations like the Flag Manufacturing Association of America (FMAA) lets consumers know that they can be confident their purchase is 100% American made.
-The FMAA certifies that any flag with their tag on it is made every step of the way with American materials and labor.
+Organizations like the Flag Manufacturing Association of America (FMAA) lets consumers know that they can be confident their purchase is 100% American-made.
+The FMAA certifies that any flag with its tag on it is made every step of the way with American materials and labor.
 American flags are one product that, by law, have to state where they are made from.
 When you purchase a flag with the FMAA tag on you, you know it was not made from foreign sources.

 Textiles and Wool Products

-The laws for clothing and wool products have their own, separate sections for country of origin labeling.
-Textiles and wool products require Made In USA labels if the final products are manufactured in the United States with domestic made fabrics.
+The laws for clothing and wool products have their own separate sections for country of origin labeling.
+Textiles and wool products require Made In USA labels if the final products are manufactured in the United States with domestically made fabrics.
 Meaning a tee shirt can only have a Made In USA tag if both the fabric was made in the United States and the shirt itself was manufactured here.
-Although that doesn’t mean the thread, or the yarn used to make the fabric can only come from the USA.
-The raw materials can come from another country, but everything else needs to be American made for the tee-shirt to get a Made In USA tag.
+Although that doesn’t mean the thread or the yarn used to make the fabric can only come from the USA.
+The raw materials can come from another country, but everything else needs to be American-made for the tee-shirt to get a Made In USA tag.

 The labels have to be attached to a conspicuous spot unless the garment is a shirt with a collar or neck.
 Then the label has to be affixed to the center of the neck or next to another label.

 As far as catalogs, internet sales, or mail order, textiles and wool products have to state whether the products are Made in the USA, imported from another country, or both.

 Any passenger motor vehicle—manufactured on or after October 1, 1994—sold in the United States is required to have a label stating where it was assembled.
 This label also has to include the percentage of parts that came from the United States and Canada, as well as what country both the engine and transmission came from.